 The commercial success of our potential products depends upon market acceptance by health care providers, third-party payors like health insurance companies and Medicare, and patients.
-Our products under development use a new method of drug delivery and there is a risk that our potential products will not be accepted by the market.
+Our products under development use a new method of drug delivery or drug formulation and there is a risk that our potential products will not be accepted by the market.
 Market acceptance will depend on many factors, including:

-- the safety and efficacy results of our clinical trials; - favorable regulatory approval and product labeling; - the frequency of product use; - the availability of third-party reimbursement; - the availability of alternative technologies; and

-- the price of our products relative to alternative technologies.
+- the safety and efficacy of products demonstrated in our clinical trials; - favorable regulatory approval and product labeling; - the frequency of product use; - the availability of third-party reimbursement; - the availability of alternative technologies; and - the price of our products relative to alternative technologies.

-There is a risk that health care providers, patients or third-party payors will not accept our deep lung drug delivery system.
+There is a risk that health care providers, patients or third-party payors will not accept product using our drug delivery and formulation technologies.
 If the market does not accept our potential products, our revenues and results of operations would be significantly and negatively impacted.